 Shanty National Park is not a replica of an existing park, rather it is a park of imaginations and memories.
 In Shanty National Park you will find vast expanses, lush greenery, critters large and small.
 Visitors are invited to experience the mystical power and tranquility of nature.

 A giant enclosed bed on ice where guests of all ages attend slumber party up top after a visit with the monster underneath.
 Visitors enter the shanty through a secret passage and make their way through the dark corners under the bed.
-An opportunity to don costumes of choice is presented before guests head up to the slumber party to meet the host and play games with other attendees.
+An opportunity to don costumes is presented before guests head up to the slumber party to meet the host and play games with other attendees.

 Snow Blind (Artist:: Robin Garwood)